apostrophecms/sanitize-html/README.md

 ## Changelog

+1.5.1: updated to htmlparser2 1.8.x.
+Started using the `decodeEntities` option, which allows us to pass our filter evasion tests without the need to recursively invoke the filter.

 1.5.0: support for `*` wildcards in allowedAttributes.
 With tests.
 Thanks to Calvin Montgomery.

 1.4.3: invokes itself recursively until the markup stops changing to guard against [this issue](https://github.com/fb55/htmlparser2/issues/105).
 Bump to htmlparser2 version 3.7.x.